Posted: November 26, 2013

 Here's my list -- what's on yours?By John Heckers

 It is once again the time of year when our minds and hearts turn toward the things for which we are grateful.
-In this continuing recessionary period (whether official or not), it is sometimes difficult to find those things.
-Here are a few of the things for which I am grateful in today's America.
+In this economy, it is sometimes difficult to find those things.
+Here are a few of the things to be grateful for in today's America.

 1).
 Freedom of speech.
 Yes, there are many on the internet and in the media who use America's freedom of speech to peddle lies.
 It's getting so every time a politician opens his or her mouth, I have to hit Factcheck.
 They usually are lying about something.
 But this abuse is better than the other extreme, where a dictatorial government controls all discourse, and censors review all things.
 Certain political factions try to shout down messages from anyone with whom they do not agree.
 Fortunately, the American people see through this and tend to take a more moderate approach.